fengxinhhh/Concis/packages/concis-react/src/Space/index.md

 ---
-title: Space 间距
+title: Space
 nav:
-  title: 组件
+  title: Component
   path: /common
 group:
-  title: 布局
+  title: Layout
 mobile: false
 ---

-# Space 间距
+# Space

-设置组件之间的间距。
+Sets the spacing between components.

-#### 何时使用
+## ##When to use

-避免组件紧贴在一起，拉开统一的空间。
+Avoid components sticking together to open a unified space.

-- 适合行内元素的水平间距。
+- Horizontal spacing that fits elements in a row.

-- 可以设置各种水平对齐方式。
+- You can set various horizontal alignments.

-## 基本使用
+## Basic use

-间距组件的基本用法。
+Basic usage of spacing components.

 <code src="./demos/index1.tsx" />

-## 垂直间距
+## Vertical spacing

-可以设置垂直方向排列的间距。
+You can set the spacing for vertical arrangement.

 <code src="./demos/index2.tsx" />

-## 尺寸
+## Dimensions

-内置 4 个尺寸，mini - 4px small - 8px (默认) medium - 16px large - 24px，也支持传数字来自定义尺寸。
+There are 4 built- in dimensions, mini - 4px small - 8px (default) medium - 16px large - 24px, and user-defined dimensions can also be transferred to numbers.

 <code src="./demos/index3.tsx" />

-## 对齐
+## Align

-内置 4 种对齐方式，分别为 start center end baseline，在水平模式下默认为 center。
+There are four built- in alignment methods, namely, start center end baseline.
+In horizontal mode, the default is center.

 <code src="./demos/index4.tsx" />

-## 环绕间距
+## Wrap spacing

-环绕类型的间距，四周都有间距，一般用于换行的场景，配置 size 为[12,18]分别表示水平、垂直间距。
+The spacing of the wrapping type is set around.
+It is generally used for line breaking scenes.
+The configured size is [12,18], which indicates the horizontal and vertical spacing respectively.

 <code src="./demos/index5.tsx" />